Ukraine president tells EU to keep off Tymoshenko case

 "We must get over the last relics of the Cold War."

-Tymoshenko brokered negotiations with Russia that force Ukraine to pay around $400 a month per 1,000 cubic meter of Russian gas, above the $385 average Western Europe pays.
+Tymoshenko brokered Ukraine's negotiations with Russia that force Kiev to pay around $400 a month per 1,000 cubic metre of Russian gas, above the $385 average Western Europe pays.

 "Today because of Tymoshenko, Ukraine is paying off debts to Russia," he said.
 "Friends of Tymoshenko are sitting in various prisons in various countries around the world," he said, in a reference to former Prime Minister Pavlo Lazarenko who was accused of money laundering in the United States.